1. DEBT SOLUTIONS

 Key Takeaways:

-• Credit counseling can help you learn to budget and manage debt better.
+• Credit counseling can help you learn to budget and manage debt better if you enroll in their program.

 • Credit counselors also administer debt management plans or DMPs.